 There is no “one size fits all” with cancer.
 Your exercise program should be based on your individual needs and abilities.
 Are you able to isolate muscle groups?
 Can you do abdominal work without flexing your chest?
 If your energy is low, steer clear of intense aerobic exercise; low-level activity is best to create more energy.
 If you are nauseous or dizzy, don’t exercise.
 If you’ve never exercised on a regular basis, it’s particularly important to start in a structured environment with supervision.

 What to Do

-When walking is painful because of metastasis to the spine, hip or pelvis, swimming can be a good substitute.
+If walking is painful because of metastasis to the spine, hip or pelvis, swimming can be a good substitute.
 It is not as stressful to the body, and if you swim far and fast enough, you will increase your aerobic capacity.
-Swimming's major advantage is that it stretches the muscles, including those of the rib cage, which increases the amount of air you can inhale and exhale.
-Swimming also strengthens your muscles as your body moves against the water's resistance without any jarring motions.
+Swimming’s major advantage is that it stretches the muscles, including those in the rib cage, which increases the amount of air you can inhale and exhale.
+Swimming also strengthens your muscles as your body moves against the water’s resistance without any jarring motions.

-Lifting weights or working out with weight resistance machines is sometimes recommended for people with cancer because the repetitive movements against resistance help build muscle.
-However, the more lean muscle mass you have, the more calories you will burn, so close supervision and weight monitoring are important to make sure your increased calorie needs don't exceed the number of calories you are able to consume.
+Lifting weights or working out with weight-resistance machines is sometimes recommended for people with cancer, because the repetitive movements against resistance help build muscle.
+However, the more lean muscle mass you have, the more calories you will burn; so close supervision and weight monitoring are important to make sure your increased calorie needs don’t exceed the number of calories you are able to consume.
 Some experts feel that weight resistance machines are safer than free weights because they are more easily controlled.
 If you have never done strength training before, work with an experienced trainer who understands the needs and limitations of a person with cancer.